1980 Turkish coup d'état: Trial of coup leaders

-Allegations of US involvement
+Allegations of U.S. involvement

-Apart from a few dubious anecdotes, there is no evidence of American involvement in the coup.
-The involvement was alleged to have been acknowledged by the CIA Ankara station chief Paul B. Henze.
-In his 1986 book "12 Eylül: saat 04.00" journalist Mehmet Ali Birand wrote that after the government was overthrown, Henze cabled Washington, saying, "our boys did it."
-On a June 2003 interview to Zaman, Henze denied American involvement stating "I did not say to Carter "Our boys did it."
-It is totally a tale, a myth, It is something Birand fabricated.
+There have been allegations of American involvement in the coup.
+Involvement was alleged to have been acknowledged by the CIA Ankara station chief Paul B. Henze.
+In his 1986 book 12 Eylül: saat 04.00 journalist Mehmet Ali Birand wrote that after the government was overthrown, Henze cabled Washington, saying, "our boys did it."
+On a June 2003 interview to Zaman, Henze denied American involvement stating "I did not say to Carter 'Our boys did it.'
+It is totally a tale, a myth, it is something Birand fabricated.
 He knows it, too.
 I talked to him about it".
 Two days later Birand replied on CNN Türk's Manşet by saying "It is impossible for me to have fabricated it, the American support to the coup and the atmosphere in Washington was in the same direction.
 Henze narrated me these words despite he now denies it" and presented the footage of an interview with Henze recorded in 1997 according to which another diplomat rather than Henze informed the president, saying "Boys in Ankara did it."
-However, according to the same interview, Hanze, the CIA and the Pentagon did not know about the coup beforehand.
+However, according to the same interview, Henze, the CIA and the Pentagon did not know about the coup beforehand.
 Some Turkish media sources reported it as "Henze indeed said Our boys did it", while others simply called the statement an urban legend.

 The US State Department itself announced the coup during the night between 11 and 12 September: the military had phoned the US embassy in Ankara to alert them of the coup an hour in advance.
 Both in his press conference held after the government was overthrown and when interrogated by public prosecutor in 2011 General Kenan Evren said "the US did not have pre-knowledge of the coup but we informed them of the coup 2 hours in advance due to our soldiers coinciding with the American community JUSMAT that is in Ankara."

 Tahsin Şahinkaya – then general in charge of the Turkish Air Forces who is said to have travelled to the United States just before the coup, told the US army general was not informed of the upcoming coup and the general was surprised to have been uninformed of the coup after the government was overthrown.

+Michael Butter argued that outside of some anecdotes, there was no proof of American involvement.